 The biggest downside, at least in our opinion, it the lack of bass.
 Electrostats are not known for their crazy deep and powerful bass, but these are pretty light when it comes to bass.
 It’s not deep and lacks detail and texture.

-This concludes our list of 9 best electrostatic headphones, but we’ve prepared a little extra for you.
+This concludes our list of 9 best electrostatic headphones in 2021, but we’ve prepared a little extra for you.
 If you want to keep searching, here’s a list of things to pay attention to.

 Things to Consider When Buying Electrostatic Headphones